Pieter-Deconinck/VIC/Notes/VIC NO SSL copy.md

 And then get the verification code with
 `sudo /usr/share/kibana/bin/kibana-verification-code`

+Open `/etc/kibana/kibana.yml`
+remove https -> http

+open `/etc/elasticsearch/elasticsearch.yml`
+Change http.ssl and transport.ssl to false

+Add the password to `/etc/logstash/conf.d/beats.conf`

+reboot the vm

 Now just enable Filebeat and Metricbeats with
-`sudo filebeat modules enable system`
+`sudo filebeat modules enable logstash`
 `sudo metricbeat modules enable logstash`

-Add the password to `/etc/logstash/conf.d/beats.conf` and restart the vm
+Open kibana and go to check indexmanagement for suricate
+then go to discover where you can create your own view for testing I used name: `test`
+and the current date: `*3.14`

-And that's it your all done and can explore your ELK stack now
+I then also made a view in the dasboard that with agent.type.keyword And that's it your all done and can explore your ELK stack now

+# Extra

-extra: You can find the elasticsearch superuser password in /home/vagrant/installationELK.log
+You can find the elasticsearch superuser password in /home/vagrant/installationELK.log

-       Also needed to add more Ram power
+Kibana login
+user: elastic
+ww: found in installlog

+usefull command for logstash logs
+`sudo journalctl -u logstash | tail -n 100`

 Many thanks to: